Pocable/MTGPriceFinderCanada/README.md

+# NOTICE

+Face to Face and Wizards have both updated their websites and the **application no longer works**.
+The website will be taken down but this repository will be left public for anyone to modify the code or attempt to revive it.
+Everything that would need to be changed would be in the CardServices.js class.
+A starting point would be to update the endpoints, but since Face to Face does not have a batch search anymore and its default card search recommends cards, it would be more difficult to search.
+Wizards tower just added foil and full art indicators after a dash, which can be easily removed to be updated.

 # MTGPriceFinderCanada
 A tool to search both face to face and wizards tower at the same time to get the cheapest cards possible.

 ## Sidenotes
 This program **ignores** sets, conditions, shipping prices, amount of available cards